robtudor/pooltemp/README.md

 # pooltemp
-This project control 240V mains power so appropriate caution should be employed.
+This project controls 240V mains power so appropriate caution should be employed.
 Code for a Raspberry Pi to control a pool solar heating pump A Raspberry Pi Zero W controls a water pump via a relay.
 The Pi regularly, (the interval is configurable) interrogates two DS18B20 waterproof temperature sensors,